Mile 1318.0 to 1331.3 (13.3 miles, 21.4 km)

 I had two things on my mind today – reach the halfway marker and get into Chester.

 It was an easy 5 miles to the halfway mark and such a relief to reach such a big milestone.
 I had mixed feelings.
 It was really good to be closer to Canada than Mexico now but boy did it sink in what a big journey this trip is.
 It’s long and I’m getting tired but want to see it through.
 I know I have it in me both physically and mentally.
 It is this stage of the game that the mental aspect kicks in.
-We’re halfway through but still in California and still only half way.
+We’re halfway through but still in California.
 It’s like reaching a mountain summit but knowing you still have to get back down.

 The small post marking the midway point wasn’t that impressive for such a milestone.
 That’s OK.
-It’s something tangible to teach and means so much.
+It’s something tangible to reach and means so much.

 It’s amazing to think that this three foot wide patch of dirt extends 1325 miles south to the Mexican border and the same north to Canada.